LIFX/lifx-gem/README.md

 ## Documentation

 Documentation is available at http://rubydoc.info/gems/lifx.
-Please note that undocumented classes/methods and methods marked private are not intended for public use.
+Please note that undocumented classes/methods and classes/methods marked private are not intended for public use.

 ## Examples